Distributed Optimal Coverage Control in Multi-agent Systems: Known and Unknown Environments: Proposed Method

 \subsection{Known Environment}

-In this section, a known environment is considered and a control signal for each agent is designed such that the proposed cost function $\hat{H}(\cdot)$ introduced by \eqref{f2} is globally minimized.
-As proved in Lemma \ref{lemma:2}, $\hat{H}(\cdot) \to H(\cdot)$ as $t \to \infty$.
-Hence, using the proposed control input, the conventional cost function is globally minimized and the globally optimal coverage configuration can be obtained.
+In this section, a known environment is considered and a control signal for each agent is designed such that the proposed cost function $\hat{H}(\cdot)$ introduced by \eqref{f2} is minimized.
 For this purpose, similar to the Voronoi-based algorithms, the gradient descent method is used to update the position of each agent as follows:

 where $\epsilon$ is a positive scalar gain.
 The following lemma shows the calculation of the right-hand side of \eqref{f15}.

 \begin{lemma} \textit{Consider the proposed cost function given by \eqref{f2}.
 The following equation holds:}